Museum Clubhouse FAQ

 What is the difference between Homeschool and Museum Clubhouse?

 Museum Clubhouse is a program designed for kindergarten through eighth-grade students who are participating in online learning through their schools.
 Museum educators assist small groups of learners with their online schoolwork, lead project-based STEM activities, and encourage outdoor play and exploration.

-The Schoolhouse program, in contrast, has a unique curriculum created by our educators.
+The Homeschool program, in contrast, has a unique curriculum created by our educators.
 We have designed various classes that meet for two or three hours a week over five weeks.
 These classes are topic-specific, and educators use interactive activities and inquiry-based teaching to guide students through the learning process.
-Schoolhouse classes are also an excellent option for families who would like to supplement their child’s online schooling in a once a week, small group setting.
+Homeschool classes are also an excellent option for families who would like to supplement their child’s online schooling in a once a week, small group setting.

 What should my child bring to class?

 All students need to bring a face mask (and a spare if possible), a water bottle, a snack, a lunch (unless you ordered one ahead of time), an extra set of clothes, computer/Chromebook, charger, headphones, and any other school items that may be needed.
 All classes have two snack times, which will also be indicated in your welcome email the week before class starts.
 Please label all items.
 Students should dress in comfortable clothing and closed-toe shoes for indoor and outdoor Museum exploration.